 High school guidance counselors are some of our biggest fans.
 Many recommend us for our student engagement, quality of teaching, vibrancy of the college community and success of graduates.
 That support—and other research—earned us a dedicated profile on Colleges of Distinction.

-Creighton University was named to the President’s Higher Education Community Service Honor Roll for the sixth year in 2013.
-This is the highest federal recognition a college or university can receive for its commitment to volunteering, student-service learning and civic engagement, as well as meaningful community outcomes.
+Creighton University was named to the President’s Higher Education Community Service Honor Roll for the 8th year in 2015.
+This recognizes the university’s commitment to volunteering, service learning and civic engagement, as well as meaningful community outcomes.